 Calvin: Nah, they can all do that.

 What Could Have Been: Watterson wrestled, for many years, with the idea of creating an animated series of the strip.
 Although he rejected all other merchandising immediately, he has great respect for animation and considers it to have potential and possibilities that comics simply can't have.
-In the end, though, he decided against it; he was proud of Calvin being his creation alone with no other hands involved, he found it scary to think of his characters being given voices, and decided that, regardless of animation's possibilities, Calvin was designed to be a comic strip and a comic strip only, and would inevitably lose something if adapted.
+In the end, though, he decided against it; he was proud of the strip being his creation alone with no other hands involved, he found it scary to think of his characters being given voices (which would inevitably fail to match the ones in his or his readers' heads,) and he decided that, regardless of animation's possibilities, Calvin was designed to be a comic strip and a comic strip only, and would inevitably lose something if adapted.